aerickt/lapwing-for-beginners/src/Chapter-05.md

 * `ER` as in "p<ins>er</ins>"
 * `UR` as in "p<ins>urr</ins>"

-Remember that with short vowels, we care more about their spelling and not so much about how they are pronounced (rule 1 above).
-We essentially treat the `-R` as a consonant even though its inclusion with a vowel key subtly changes the sound.
+Remember that with short vowels, spellings are used instead of pronunciation (rule 1 above).

 ### Section practice material